Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Conclusion

 \section{Conclusion}

-In this paper we solve numerically the Hull and White 2D problem \eqref{HWPDE}-\eqref{BC} for pricing European options with stochastic volatility, characterized by the presence of a mixed derivative term and degeneration on the boundary $x=0$.
-The proposed numerical method consists in a LOD operator splitting and a backward Euler semi-discretization in time, while in space a fitted finite volume method is applied.
-We prove first-order convergence in time.
-The transition matrices on each time level, resulting from the full discretization, are shown to be M-matrices.
-The main advantage of the developed numerical method are reduction of the computational costs and non-negativity of the numerical solution in time.
+In this paper we solve numerically the Hull and White 2D problem \eqref{HWPDE}-\eqref{BC} for pricing European options with stochastic volatility.
+The proposed numerical method consists in LOD operator splitting while in space a fitted finite volume method is applied.
+We prove first-order convergence in time and present detailed considerations on the discrete maximum principle.
+The main advantages of the presented scheme are reduction of the computational costs and positivity of the numerical solution in time.
 Moreover, it produces satisfactory computational results even when degeneration on the boundary $y=0$ is also considered.

 In a forthcoming paper we study the stability and the convergence of the proposed splitting finite volume method.